Climate Change Glossary

 The amount of a chemical in a particular amount of air, water, soil, or other medium.
 Concentration is often expressed as parts per million (ppm), parts per billion (ppb) or parts per trillion (ppt).
 To visualize, if you had a field of 1 million caribou and in came one wolf, the wolf would represent 1 part per million of animals in the area.

 Actions that destroy forests.
 Deforestation drives climate change in two ways: (1) the removed trees are burned or decomposed, which releases carbon dioxide into the atmosphere, and (2) the trees that once removed carbon dioxide from the atmosphere to grow are no longer there to do that.

 Abnormally dry weather with minimal to no precipitation that lasts long enough to cause water shortages.

 Living and non-living parts interacting in an environment to create a stable system through which materials are cycled.
 All living beings in an area as well as the air, land, and water that they interact with.

 The release of a substance, typically a gas, into the atmosphere.

 Using less energy to do the same task or provide the same service.

 The difference between the energy that enters and leaves the planet.
 If more energy enters than leaves, warming happens.
 If less energy enters than leaves, cooling happens.
 When the energy that enters and leaves is the same, then the planet remains at the same temperature.

-A strong and unexpected weather event such as heat waves, cold waves, heavy rains, drought, flooding, and severe storms.
-Climate change will increase the frequency of extreme weather events.
+Strong and unusual weather events such as heat waves, cold waves, heavy rains, drought, flooding, and severe storms.
+Climate change is expected to increase the frequency of extreme weather events.